PSLmodels/taxdata/cps_data/cps_file_doc.md

 Interest income is split between taxable and nontaxable using the ratio between the two found in the PUF.
-Total dividends is separated into ordinary and qualified dividends in the same manor.
-Pensions and annuities included in AGI is derived from total pensions and annuities reported in the CPS also in proportion to the ratio in the PUF.
+Total dividends is separated into ordinary and qualified dividends in the same manner.
+Pensions and annuities included in AGI are derived from total pensions and annuities reported in the CPS also in proportion to the ratio in the PUF.

 We also apply the limitations to certain itemized deductions as they are found